openlawteam/tribute-contracts/docs/adapters/HowToCreate.md

      * @notice Explain what the function does in addition to the proposal submission.
      * @dev Describe any required states/checks/parameters that are necessary to execute the function.
      * @param dao The DAO address.
-     * @param dao The proposal id that is managed by the client.
+     * @param proposalId The proposal id that is managed by the client.
      * @param param1 Description of the parameter 1.
      * @param param2 Description of the parameter 2.
-     * @param param2 Description of the parameter n.
+     * @param paramN Description of the parameter n.
      */
     function submitXProposal(
       DaoRegistry dao,